bigdeansupreme/Lifes-Too-Sport/README.md

 belongs_to :team
 belongs_to :player
 has_many :posts
-has_many :users, through: :posts -->
+has_many :users, through: :posts

     Weekend Plan

+Build out the functionality between Sports, teams, players.
+Work on the show pages for teams & players

 More Labs!
 Build out models, controllers, routes
 Establish some view pages